 Agencies are encouraged to make NOEs available online, in addition to fulfilling CEQA Guidelines and Public Resources Code requirements.
-The advantage to posting an NOE is the resulting post initiates a short 35-day limitation period for legal challenges to a project approval and exemption decision.
+The advantage to preparing an NOE is that the posting of the document by the county clerk and/or LCI initiates a short 35-day limitation period for legal challenges to a project approval and exemption decision.
 An NOE is effective only after project approval.
 Premature filing does not start the 35-day period.
 If the agency does not file an NOE, or if the notice is significantly flawed, the period to challenge the exemption determination extends to 180 days.
 Thus, filing an NOE can shave 145 days off the statute of limitations period.